 Overall, I don’t think there’s one clear winner when it comes to Modula vs Envira Gallery.
 Instead, it really just depends on what you’re looking for in a WordPress gallery plugin.

-In general, I would say that Modula is the slightly better option for casual users who just want to create image or video galleries.
+In general, I’d say Modula is the slightly better option for casual users who just want to create image or video galleries.
 I mainly prefer Modula for this use case because of its custom grid builder, as I find that to be a really nice feature for basic gallery usage.
 Envira Gallery can also get the job done, though, so I don’t think the difference is huge for this casual use case.

 For photographers and heavy-duty users, Envira Gallery just plain has useful features that Modula doesn’t have: